How to Compare Car Insurance Rates 2024

 Rates are for car insurance for an 18-year-old and a 30-year-old male with clean driving records.

-Below is a table showing the average full- and liability-only rates for young drivers in all 50 states and the District of Columbia.
+The graph below shows the average full- and liability-only rates for young drivers in all 50 states and the District of Columbia.
 Alabama has the cheapest rates for teen drivers in the country, while Rhode Island’s rates are the highest ones (this applies for both full- and liability-only coverage).

 Rates are for car insurance for an 18-year-old male with a clean driving record.